Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

 - The second layer I apply is a layer of very watery acrylic paint (practically only coloured water).
 I will apply a dark colour that will go with my planned colour scheme (or burnt umber that will go with everything).
 When this layer is still wet, use a wet sponge to gently take off some of the paint that is covering the higher parts of the texture so that that you have some white peaks showing.

-After the 2nd layer is dry I will start with some more layers and continue until I think I have done enough.
-Only you can decide when this is and this may be 3 or even up to 10 layers of paint in different thicknesses.
+After the second layer is dry I will start with some more layers and continue until I think I have done enough.
+Only you can decide when this is and this may be three or even up to ten layers of paint in different thicknesses.
 I apply the paint as follows but not necessarily in this order:

 - A layer of blended paint applied neat onto the canvas with different colour blended into each other

-- A layer of very watered down paint that will again get into the cracks and crevices
+- A layer of very watered down paint to again get into the cracks and crevices

 - Apply paint straight from the tube with a dry brush.
 Dry-brushing is a good way to just cover the tops of the texture and allow the paint underneath to show through. you should really have very little paint on the brush

 - Apply paint straight out of the tube with a roller.
 This should also only get the top levels of the texture.

 - You can also apply paint to another surface e.g. some material or paper, and then place this onto the painting so that only parts of it reproduce on the painting.

 Keep alternating with applying the paint in different ways—sometimes when the paint is still wet I will apply a damp sponge to take off some of the excess.
 You can also use sandpaper in a similar manner to get back to the base coat but only use it lightly.